passwordless-id/webauthn/README.md

 ```

 Returns `true` or `false` depending on whether the Webauthn protocol is available on this platform/browser.
-Particularly linux and "exotic" web browsers might not have support yet.
+Particularly linux and "exotic" web browsers might not have supported yet.

 ---